plspns/rebuy-marketplace/README.md

 - **State management:**  This project uses `BehaviorSubject` for state management instead of NgRx.
 Since this is a simple MVP with straightforward state requirements, `BehaviorSubject` provides a lightweight solution without the added complexity of NgRx.
 If the application grows in complexity, adopting a state management library like NgRx should be considered in the future.
 - **Domain-oriented Folder Structure:**
   The project organizes code by main feature area, with a top-level folder (such as `offers`) containing subfolders for components, services, models, and data.
 This keeps all related files together, making the codebase easier to navigate and scale as new features are added.
+- **Purchase Flow:**
+  Since the app uses mock data and does not integrate with the real rebuy product catalog, the purchase action simply redirects to rebuy.de as a demonstration.
+This approach is aligned with the MVP requirements, which specify using the existing rebuy platform for purchases.
+In a production environment, this would link to the actual product page on the rebuy platform and let the user complete the purchase.

 ## Requirements Coverage